 Financial alchemy is about turning time, knowledge, and other people’s money into value.
 For example, if your business raises $1M to start but is worth $4M post-launch, you’ve created $3M in value.

-The same applies in real estate through commission-based down payments, wholesaling (getting a property under contract and assigning it to someone purchasing it from you at a higher price), assumable mortgages, or 100% financing.
-Always ensure your rental income covers mortgage obligations.
+The same applies in real estate through commission-based down payments (ie you buy a property, using your commission from selling it as the down payment), wholesaling (getting a property under contract and assigning it to someone purchasing it from you at a higher price), assumable mortgages, or 100% financing.
+Always ensure your rental income covers mortgage obligations and other expenses (taxes, insurance, operating costs, carrying costs in the event you don't have a tenant should be covered by other rental properties; if not then you'll be losing money while waiting for a tenant.)

 With a 401k and good matching, you can put away $69k/year with a $184k salary.
 Stick to low-fee index funds of the S&P 500 or Nasdaq 100.

 Roth IRA: $7k/year contribution can grow into millions.
-Covered calls on index funds in retirement are a solid income strategy.
+Writing covered calls on index funds in retirement are a solid income strategy.
 Don’t gamble in your Roth — prioritize stable growth.

 Individual stocks: it's amazing how well individual stocks can do, it's key to really understand that company.
 In 2002, I thought Amazon was merely an online bookstore (at the time, that's basically what it was; this is pre-AWS) and thought 'it's already larger than Barnes & Noble, is it just going to grow at 5% a year?' but $3300 invested at that time would be a million dollars at it's peak.
 Tesla is another great example, car companies have not really performed that well; but Tesla is more than just a car company or even an electric car company and it's growth would yield a similar gain.